About the Universities

 SDSMT was originally founded as the Dakota School of Mines in 1885.
 Today, the Rapid City based college prepares graduates in a variety of engineering and science fields including nanotechnology.
 Visit the SDSMT website.

 Founded in 1862, USD is the state’s oldest university.
 USD is the state’s only medical school and law school and home of the nationally accredited Beacom School of Business.
-USD is based in Vermillion, SD, but through University Center you can access many of its degree programs without leaving Sioux Falls.
+USD is based in Vermillion, SD, but through University Center you can access many of its certificate and degree programs without leaving Sioux Falls.
 Visit the USD website.